-Whether in our foster care programs, through adoption, from our counseling services, or in our residential programs – the connections and investment of so many people have inspired positive change in thousands of lives.
+Because of you we can make a larger impact through our programs and services – the connections and investment of so many people have inspired positive change in thousands of lives.
 Here are just a few of those stories.

-Want to help share these powerful stories with more people become a sponor or a host location?
-Contact us and mention Walk A Mile Support.
+Want to help share these powerful stories with more people, become a sponsor, or a host location?
+Contact us and mention Walk-A-Mile Support.